However you slice it, customers make a business.

 Involuntary churn is pretty much what it says on the tin.
 For whatever reason, a customer is no longer actively subscribing to your product or service due to an unavoidable payment error, or insufficient funds.
 The customer still wants your product or service, there just seems to be an issue with their method of usual payment.

-The ways you should approach these two different types of churned customers varies, but both need to be handled with tact.
+The ways you should approach these two different types of churned customers vary, but both need to be handled with tact.
 By calculating churn rate and understanding which customers actively chose to leave your organization and which ones didn’t, you can formulate different strategies to win them back.

 Voluntary churn is an incredibly nuanced spectrum; you need to put yourself in the customer’s shoes and consider why they left.
 See it from their perspective. 👀